Maliheh Afnan: Work

 As a child, Afnan was fascinated by written language and calligraphy.
 Her own mail came to her home in three languages- Arabic, English, and Hebrew.
 However, at the time, she couldn’t read or write, and would instead fill pages with invented writing.
 This trend continued into her present works, where imagined writing and numbers are always present—even in the landscapes.
-“I love looking at scripts,” She said.
+“I love looking at scripts,” she said.
 “They excite me visually and excite me even further when I can’t read then because then it’s so much more mysterious and they could be so many other things, rather than some banal statement.”
 Later in life, she pulled more inspiration from Mark Tobey, who worked in the abstract script.
 He mentored her while she visited Switzerland.

 During the Lebanese Civil War, she “took a blowtorch to” her art.
 She says her work is composed of traces of the past—not just hers, but the past of her family and predecessors as well.

-Her work is mostly done on paper, with palettes composed of browns, blacks, reds and browns.
+Her work is mostly done on paper, with palettes composed of browns, blacks and reds.
 People have compared it to ancient scrolls and tablature.
 She pulled from a variety of influences, likely due to her upbringing in middle eastern culture and her education and later life in the western world.

 The art that brought her into the spotlight of the art world was her series entitled Veiled.
 After 9/11, Veiled drew from the stereotype of what Persian women looked like, due to the veils they would wear.
 Afnan took the veil and turned it into a different type of veil.
 Her Veiled series focuses on the non-physical veils all humans have inside of themselves: “Veiled emotions, veiled threats, veiled feelings.”
 The material Afnan used for the veils over top of her works was medical gauze from the pharmacy.
 She took the gauze and coloured it in blacks and browns, laying it over the script, sometimes even making new forms with it.